-The above was written by the late Dr. Ralph Engel many years ago and published in a USGA Green Section Record article.
+The above was written by the late Dr. Ralph Engel (Rutgers University) many years ago and published in a USGA Green Section Record article.

 Know that grass tillering (tillers develop into individual daughter plants) is an organized system that is well structured.

 As a general guideline 2.7 to 3.1 live leaves are produced per tiller regardless of density.
 Individual leaves (as found on a grass tiller) live only three or four weeks during the growing season.

 So, to maintain plant and leaf density in a turf, during the summer, grasses require a constant and orderly replacement of new plants (tillers) and new leaves.

 The graphic below shows a creeping bentgrass stolon (horizontal stem), with a daughter plant starting to grow at the base, from a node on a stolon, on the left.
 This new plant, found at the base of the plant, on the left is an example of a lower order bentgrass tiller.

 The plant on the right shows a higher order bentgrass tiller initiated from a node on a tiller, on the right.
 It is the higher order tillers that may cause a turf to become "puffy" and "scalp" while mowing.

 Tillers appear in a specific sequence and may be influenced by the growth of a bentgrass variety.